Chances are your dog’s eaten a salad’s worth of grass at some point in his life?

 - Breaks down calcium oxalate stones in his bladder

-- Heals the digestive tract (which I’ll talk about next)
+- Heals the digestive tract (which we’ll talk about next)

 - Green beans

 Dogs’ digestive systems can’t break down raw veggies effectively, so puréeing or steaming them will hellp him digest the vegetables better so he can absorb the nutrients.